Zane-T-Rice/server-manager-service/README.md

 docker --version
 Docker version 27.3.1, build v27.3.1

+# If you want to make pull requests you will also need redocly
+# Redocly is used to combine the Swagger spec in to a single file so that
+# it can be easily imported or used by more tools, such as Insomnia.
+redocly --version
+1.25.9
 ```

 #### If You Are On NixOS Then Put This In Your configuration.nix To Install Prisma